Syrian rebels disperse food protest with gunfire

 "We have our fingers crossed that if Aleppo goes through a particularly difficult period, we've managed to get enough food into the city to tide people over for the next month," she said.

-At the rebel checkpoint in the Aleppo neighbourhood of Bustan al-Qasr, a sign displayed by rebels read: "Food, medicine, oil, babies' products, milk, vegetables, meat, bread: completely forbidden (from crossing)."
+At the rebel checkpoint in the Aleppo neighborhood of Bustan al-Qasr, a sign displayed by rebels read: "Food, medicine, oil, babies' products, milk, vegetables, meat, bread: completely forbidden (from crossing)."

 Residents in western Aleppo say food prices have jumped to more than ten times their original level and basics such as bread and flour have become harder to find.